-I’ve really dithered about doing gear reviews.
-It’s been pointed out (by for example Nastassia whose blog is well worth a visit) that gear reviews are already superabundant online.
+Gear reviews?!
 I’m not any kind of expert on outdoor gear and don’t want inadvertently to misinform or mislead.
-Photographing gear is boring and time-consuming (hence my photos will be slapdash and impressionistic, as you can see).
+Photographing gear is boring and time-consuming, hence my photos will be slapdash and impressionistic, as you can see.
 Life’s too short.
 Etc.

-So why gear reviews?
-Because I’m hopeless at choosing outdoor gear for my rather specific requirement of multi-week lightweight backpacking in hill country.
-With astonishing regularity and predictability the outdoor gear I buy falls apart, leaks, hurts, looks absurd, weighs a ton or in some other way generally embarrasses and inconveniences me.
-Reviews are everywhere, yes, but reviews of the specific gear I’m interested in and applied to my specific needs I can never seem to find.
+I’m hopeless at choosing outdoor gear for my rather specific requirement of multi-week lightweight backpacking in hill country.
+With astonishing regularity and predictability the gear I buy falls apart, leaks, hurts, looks absurd, weighs a ton or in some other way embarrasses and inconveniences me.

-Reviews are everywhere, yes, but many seem solely to consist of somebody who has only just bought a piece of gear patting themselves on the back for doing so and reciting the manufacturer’s awesome specification, which I can read for myself, thank you.
+Reviews are everywhere but many seem solely to consist of somebody who has only just bought a piece of gear patting themselves on the back for doing so and reciting the manufacturer’s awesome specification, which I can read for myself, thank you.
 Gear reviews by people who’ve trashed their stuff in the hills until it fell apart are sadly rare.
 Perhaps because such folk have all perished, due to their rubbishy gear.
-Perhaps also, whispers a little voice in my head, because bloggers who recount, harshly but fairly, how their gear disintegrated in tough conditions are unlikely to blag any more freebies from that manufacturer.
-This shouldn’t be a concern for me as it seems you need to be young and glamorous to blag freebies.
-That’s good.

 Consider these gloves (above).
 If you’ve looked at my Pennine Way blogs you’ll know I walk with trekking poles, and also that I’m not in the first flush of youth.
-I’ve a bit of ticker trouble, hence very poor circulation.
-Walking with poles means cold hands, so gloves for me are most definitely a thing.
-In fact I’m in big trouble without them.
-My preferred system is a thin pair of fingered gloves for basic warmth, plus lightweight, minimal water- and windproof overmittens for when it rains and/or the wind gets cold.
+Walking with poles means cold hands, so gloves for me are essential, in fact I’m in big trouble without them.
+My preferred system is a thin pair of fingered gloves for basic warmth, plus lightweight, minimal water- and windproof overmittens for when it rains.
 My fingers stay much warmer in mitts, which are also lighter than waterproof fingered gloves.

 In the past I’ve used ‘Sticky Thinny’ gloves by Extremities and been very pleased with them.
 By 2016 these had worn out and I was wondering if there was anything now available that was even lighter, even stretchier, and even more minimal.
 ‘You need merino’ chorused the kids in the outdoor shop, ‘merino is the way of the future.
 Everything’s merino now’.
 So merino gloves I duly bought, and very snug and light they were.
 They seemed just the job.